shenjiaxing/shenjiaxing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am an Assistant Professor with the Department of Computing and Decision Sciences at [Lingnan University](https://www.ln.edu.hk/).
+I also serve as Programme Coordinator of [MSc in Data Science](https://www.ln.edu.hk/sgs/taught-postgraduate-programmes/Master-of-Science-in-Data-Science).
-I am an Assistant Professor with the Department of Computing and Decision Sciences at <a href="https://www.ln.edu.hk/">Lingnan University</a>.
-Previously, I was with the Department of Computing at <a href="https://www.polyu.edu.hk/">the Hong Kong Polytechnic University</a> as a Research Assistant Professor from 2020 to 2022.
+Previously, I was with the Department of Computing at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/) as a Research Assistant Professor from 2020 to 2022.
-I obtained the B.E. degree in Software Engineering from <a href="https://global.jlu.edu.cn/">Jilin University</a> in 2014, and the Ph.D. degree in Computing from the Hong Kong Polytechnic University in 2019.
+I obtained the B.E. degree in Software Engineering from [Jilin University](https://global.jlu.edu.cn/) in 2014, and the Ph.D. degree in Computing from The Hong Kong Polytechnic University in 2019.
-In 2017, I was a visiting scholar with the Media Lab at <a href="https://www.media.mit.edu/">Massachusetts Institute of Technology</a>.
+In 2017, I was a visiting scholar with the Media Lab at [Massachusetts Institute of Technology](https://www.media.mit.edu/).

-The theme of my research is [**AIoT-empowered Human Dynamics**](#aiot-empowered-human-dynamics) which aims to understand human behavior and provide actionable insights by integrating cross-disciplinary knowledge, AI techniques and IoT.
+The theme of my research is **AIoT-empowered Human Dynamics** which aims to understand human behavior and provide actionable insights by integrating cross-disciplinary knowledge, AI techniques and IoT.
 Under the theme, my research interests include **Context Sensing**, **IoT**, **Mobile Computing**, and **Data Mining**.
 I have published over <span id='num_total'>NA</span> papers including top-tier journals and conferences such as IEEE TMC, IEEE TKDE, IEEE TPDS, ACM TOIS, ACM IMWUT, IEEE INFOCOM, and WWW.
-I am honored to have received two <span class="best_paper_inline">Best Paper</span> awards, one of which was presented at <a href="#wang_push_2020" class="inpageurl">IEEE INFOCOM 2020</a>.
+I am honored to have received two best paper awards, one of which was presented at <a href="#wang_push_2020" class="inpageurl">IEEE INFOCOM 2020</a>.

 <!-- I am currently working on the following  -->